-The school does not discriminate in its employment, admission, instruction, or graduation policies based on sex, age, race, color, creed, religion, nationality, ethnic origin, gender, gender identity or disability.
-The institution does not recruit students already attending or admitted to another school offering similar programs of study.
-The school requires that each student enrolling in a program of study:
+The school does not discriminate in its employment, admission, instruction, or graduation policies on the basis of sex, age, race, color, religion, ethnic origin nor does it recruit students already attending or admitted to another school offering similar programs of study.
+The school requires that each student enrolling in a program of study must:

-- 1. Schedule an interview with the Admissions department; and - 2.
-Complete an admission application; and - 3.
+1. Schedule an interview with the Admissions department; and

+- 2. Complete an admission application; and - 3.
 Take a tour of the School's facility; and - 4.
 Submit a completed enrollment agreement; and - 5.
-Provide proof of secondary education such as a diploma, GED certificate, a transcript of secondary school completion, or a state certification of home-school completion, if it is a requirement of the program.
+Provide proof of secondary education such as a diploma, GED certificate, a transcript of secondary school completion, or a state certification of homeschool completion, if it is a requirement of the program.